dune-mirrors/dune-testtools/doc/sphinx/metaini.rst

 The command syntax
 ==================

 Commands can be applied to key/value pairs by using a pipe and then stating the command name and potential arguments.
 As you'd expect from a pipe, you can use multiple commands on single key/value pair.
-If so, the order of resolution is the following
+If so, the order of resolution is the following:

  - Commands with a command type of higher priority are executed first.
 The available command types in order of priority are: ``POST_PARSE``, ``PRE_EXPANSION``, ``POST_EXPANSION``, ``PRE_RESOLUTION``, ``POST_RESOLUTION``, ``PRE_FILTERING``, ``POST_FILTERING``, ``AT_EXPANSION``.
  - Given multiple commands with the same type, commands are executed from left to right.